-- 27.8.
-During the match if there is a traumatic head injury and concussion to a player, and the player remains on the field of play, the referee shall stop play for as much as three minutes as injury time.
+- 28.8.
+During the match, if there is a traumatic head injury leading to a concussion to a player, and the player remains on the field of play, the referee shall stop play for as much as three minutes as injury time.
 The hand signal is the right fist on the top of the head.
 Such signal will indicate to the team doctor to enter the field to assess and manage the player.
 At this time, a Sideline Concussion Assessment Test (SCAT) will be administered.
-At the end of the three minutes, at the discretion of the team doctor, the player may be ready to return to play or immobilized appropriately and transported off the field using the standard protocol. - 27.9.
-Further to the above, in regard to traumatic head injury and concussion, full return to play after a previous concussion must include no signs or symptoms of the previous head injury as well as an acceptable Sideline Concussion Assessment Test (SCAT) assessment. - 27.10.
+At the end of the three minutes, at the discretion of the team doctor, the player may be ready to return to play or immobilized appropriately and transported off the field using the standard protocol. - 28.9.
+Further to the above, in regard to traumatic head injury and concussion, full return to play after a previous concussion must include no signs or symptoms of the previous head injury as well as an acceptable Sideline Concussion Assessment Test (SCAT) assessment, as well as a progressive/staged return to play protocol and return to baseline neuropsychological testing. - 28.10.
 Doping is the use of certain substances or methods capable of artificially enhancing the physical and/or mental performance of a player, with a view to improving athletic and/or mental performance.
-If there is medical need as defined by the player's doctor, then a Therapeutic Use Exemption (TUE) application must be filed 21 days prior to competition for chronic conditions and as soon as possible for acute situations.
-The TUE approval system includes a designated administrative and functional committee that will review applications and certify the exemption as the committee defines. - 27.11.
+If there is a medical need as defined by the player's doctor, then a Therapeutic Use Exemption (TUE) application must be filed 21 days prior to competition for chronic conditions and as soon as possible for acute situations.
+The TUE approval system includes a designated administrative and functional committee that will review applications and certify the exemption as the committee defines. - 28.11.
 Doping is strictly prohibited.
-The FIFA Anti-Doping Regulations, the FIFA Disciplinary Code and all other relevant FIFA as well as Concacaf Regulations, circulars and directives shall apply to all Concacaf competitions. - 27.12.
-Every player may be subject to in-competition testing at the matches in which he competes and to out-of-competition testing at any time and place.
-Furthermore, reference is made to the FIFA Anti-Doping Control Regulations and the list of prohibited substances and methods per the World Anti-Doping Agency (WADA). - 27.13.
-If, in accordance with the FIFA Anti-Doping Control Regulations, a player tests positive for the use of banned substances, the player shall be immediately declared ineligible from further participation in The Competition and shall be subject to further sanctions from the Concacaf Disciplinary Committee.
+The FIFA Anti-Doping Regulations, the FIFA Disciplinary Code, and all other relevant FIFA as well as Concacaf Regulations, circulars, and directives shall apply to all Concacaf competitions. - 28.12.
+Every player may be subject to in-competition testing at the matches in which the player competes and to out-of-competition testing at any time and place.
+Furthermore, reference is made to the FIFA Anti-Doping Control Regulations and the list of prohibited substances and methods per the World Anti-Doping Agency (WADA). - 28.13.
+If, in accordance with the FIFA Anti-Doping Control Regulations, a player tests positive for the use of banned substances, the player shall be immediately declared ineligible for further participation in The Competition and shall be subject to further sanctions from the Concacaf Disciplinary Committee.